huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * Am I being productive or just active/busy?
 * Is there a higher leverage, more efficient way to approach this?
 * What is the most sensible order of tasks?
 Which tasks naturally flow into each other?
 How can I make transitions smoother?
-* Am I chasing mice or hunting antelope? [^1]
+* Am I chasing mice or hunting antelope? [^2]
 * If this is the only thing I accomplish today, will I be satisfied with my day?
 * Am I inventing things to do to avoid the important?
 * Am I focusing on the big, weighty, important tasks that will provide sufficient reward for my energy?
 Or am I burning calories chasing the tiny wins that will not move the needle?
 * How can the work I am doing accumulate and layer on top of what I did previously?
+* How can I win the day by noon?

-## 🤔 On “Miscellaneous”
+## 🤔 On "Miscellaneous"

 * What kept me sane?
 * When does it benefit me to be patient and when does it not?
 * What in my field do I think is a law but is actually just a rule?
-* Instead of asking, “What could make me feel happy?”
-Try asking, “What could make the group excited?”
+* Instead of asking, "What could make me feel happy?"
+Try asking, "What could make the group excited?"
 * What does my ideal ordinary Tuesday look like?
 What am I doing?
 Who am I with?
 How am I spending my time?
 What makes this day perfect for me?
 * What do I hope will be different 10 years from now?
 * If I do nothing, what will happen?
-If I act right now, what will happen? [^2]
+If I act right now, what will happen? [^3]
 * How well am I treating my body and why?
 * What would I do even if I knew it was going to fail?
-* Where am I allowing my self-protection to become self-rejection? [^3]
+* Where am I allowing my self-protection to become self-rejection? [^4]
 * What is holding me back from living my best life?
 * What am I working on and why?
-Does it support my future-self?
+Does it suuport my future-self?
 * What might I do to accomplish my 10-year goals in the next 6 months, if I had a gun against my head?
 * Where would I most like to live?
-* How is my behavior and lack of presence contributing negatively to the situation that I don’t want?
+* How is my behavior and lack of presence contributing negatively to the situation that I don't want?
 * Imagine my life as a novel.
 What title would I give to the current chapter?
 If I am going to look back on this chapter after reading the entire novel, what actions would have made this chapter a key inflection point in my life journey?
 * Am I gathering more information to get in the way of more action?
 * How will my current struggle fuel my future inevitable growth?
 * How would I like to die?
 * I am attending the TED conference, and everyone in the audience (including me) is deeply moved and inspired by what the speaker is talking about.
 The speaker is me, 20 years in the future.
 What is ”Me + 20 Years” talking about, and what is exciting about it?
 * What is my greatest extravagance?
 * What makes me hopeful?
-* What would I attempt if I knew I couldn’t fail?
+* What would I attempt if I knew I couldn't fail?
 * What is the quality I most like in a woman?
 * What if my path is a spiral?
-What if I’m not really going in circles, but going upwards?
+What if I'm not really going in circles, but going upwards?
 * When have I felt most joyful this year and what steps can I take to recreate those conditions?
 * If I were stuck in a third world prison or on an island, then I had to call someone to bail me out.
-Who would I call? [^4]
+Who would I call? [^5]
 * What would I do if I had a billion dollars?
 * What is my greatest fear?
 * What are some small things that other people have done that really make my day?